uh-dcm/qualitative-research-and-computers/docs/open-coding/atlasti.md

-# ATLAS.ti 9
+# ATLAS.ti

 ATLAS.ti is one of many software available to assist with qualitative analysis.
 It specially excels in open coding, i.e., attaching interpretations and concepts to the material during the analysis stage.

 ## Starting to use ATLAS.ti

-### Cloud and desktop software
+### Web and desktop software

-ATLAS.ti 9 allows one to use both a desktop software and an online version available via [their website](https://cloud.atlasti.com/) similar to Google Docs.
+ATLAS.t allows one to use both a desktop software and an online version available via [their website](https://web.atlasti.com/) similar to Google Docs.
-At this time, they do not automatically synchronise and you are only able to _export_ a cloud based project, not import a project into it.
+At this time, they do not automatically synchronise and you are only able to _export_ a web based project, not import a project into it.

-Therefore, you need to choose before doing data analysis if you prefer to work on the cloud-based version or on the desktop version.
+Therefore, you need to choose before doing data analysis if you prefer to work on the web-based version or on the desktop version.

-ATLAS.ti Cloud is perfect for collaborative work: you can conduct annotations on the data together, access code manager and quotations and even create shared memos.
+ATLAS.ti Web is perfect for collaborative work: you can conduct annotations on the data together, access code manager and quotations and even create shared memos.
-However, ATLAS.ti Cloud is limited in file formats and analysis tools: only textual data (`.docx`, `.docx`) and `.pdf` files is supported and some more advanced features, such as automated detection of names, are not available on the cloud version.
+However, ATLAS.ti Web is limited in file formats and analysis tools: only textual data (`.docx`, `.docx`) and `.pdf` files is supported and some more advanced features, such as automated detection of names, are not available on the web version.

-In this material we use ATLAS.ti 9 cloud version in setting up and coding the project and use ATLAS.ti 9 Desktop version for analysis.
+In this material we use ATLAS.ti web in setting up and coding the project and use ATLAS.ti 22 Desktop version for analysis.
-You can follow [desktop only-version](atlasti_9_desktop) of this document if you cannot use the cloud version.
+You can follow [desktop only-version](../atlasti_desktop) of this document if you cannot use the web version.

 ### License for the software